-WHAT’S YOUR SHOE? // BY TONY BENSON July 7, 2017 – Posted in: Ambassadors, Expert Advice, Products
+WHAT’S YOUR SHOE? // BY TONY BENSON July 7, 2017 – Posted in: Latest News, Expert Advice, Products

 Tony Benson competed in the 1972 Olympics, was ranked 5th in the world for the 5000m in 1971, was the 1992 Australian Olympic T&F Head Coach, a national coach of the Philippines and Australia, an IAAF lecturer and co-author of “Run With The Best”

 For the review, Tony chose to to focus on an average fun runner who wears a neutral shoe – the runner who might be capable of averaging 55k (+/- 15km) per week and completing a marathon in 4 hrs (+/- 15 minutes).

 The likely performance profile of this person would:

 21.1k :: 1 hr 47 min (+/- 7 min)

 5k :: 20’30 min (+/- 1’30 min)

 This is an excellent all-purpose training shoe.
 They are extremely comfortable and, for a shoe with this much material, they felt light and well balanced.
 These factors make the shoe ideal for high volume running regardless of whether the volume amounts to 50 kilometers or 200 kilometers a week.
 I would not recommend these shoes for faster intervals however because the designed ground contact position is a little too far back for speeds much faster than about 90% of marathon pace.
 To achieve a technically correct first contact the runner would need to ‘manufacture’ the initial contact point rather than this just happening naturally as a result of good posture, body position and arm action.